EZChain-core/ezchainjs/README.md

 * Metrics API
 * PlatformVM API (P-Chain)

-We built AvalancheJS with ease of use in mind.
-With this library, any Javascript developer is able to interact with a node on the Avalanche Platform who has enabled their API endpoints for the developer's consumption.
-We keep the library up-to-date with the latest changes in the [Avalanche Platform Specification](https://docs.avax.network).
+We built EZChainJS with ease of use in mind.
+With this library, any Javascript developer is able to interact with a node on the EZChain Platform who has enabled their API endpoints for the developer's consumption.
+We keep the library up-to-date with the latest changes in the [EZChain Platform Specification](https://docs.ezchain.com).

-  Using AvalancheJS, developers can:
+  Using EZChainJS, developers can:

 * Locally manage private keys
 * Retrieve balances on addresses